- How to Engage Your Presentation Audience - Without PowerPoint

 That's very cool, but it'd also typically take far longer to make presentations with raw code than it'd ever take to make a PowerPoint presentation.
 But thanks to Reveal.js and its web app counterpart, Slides, it's as easy to make an HTML presentation as it is to make a presentation in any of the other apps we've looked at.

-Both Reveal.js and Slides have lots to offer—the former's great if you're comfortable coding your own presentation, and the latter's a perfect option if you're looking for a new, simpler presentations app that won't require any coding.
+Both Reveal.js and Slides have lots to offer—the former's great if you're comfortable coding your own presentation.
+The latter's a perfect option if you're looking for a new, simpler presentations app that won't need any coding.

 Make Great Presentations (Free PDF eBook Download)